 App trends to look forward to:

 According to Allied Market Research, the global mobile app market was valued at $106.27 billion in 2018.
 This number is expected to grow by over $407.31 billion by 2026.
 Therefore, there is no doubt that the future holds a lot of development and improvement for this sector.
+Alongside this growth, the importance of mobile threat defense will likely continue to rise.
 Here are five mobile app trends that will be taken to the next level by the time this market’s value reaches $400 billion.

 Artificial Intelligence has already become a big part of mobile applications.
 There are many AI-powered apps and platforms out there, including popular assistants such as Alexa and Siri.
 Artificial Intelligence has massive potential in improving the quality of apps on the market, as well as introducing new ways that apps can help us in our daily lives.
 Besides AI virtual assistants, we will see the integration of chatbots at a much larger scale.
 According to Gartner, chatbots will be delivering $8 billion in cost savings by 2022.